nupurjain86/Myntra-Brand-Analytics-Power-bi/README.md

  # Conclusion
  This power bi project helps businessman make data-driven decisions.
 It includes predictive analytics and visualizations for better decision making.

-below is the screenshot of Myntra Brand Dashboard: